patrick-ogrady/website/hackmd/vryx-poc.md

 # Vryx PoC: Reproducible Devnet (Mark I)
 _The First Y B Transactions on Vyrx_

+A few months ago, we released documentation about [Vryx](https://hackmd.io/@patrickogrady/rys8mdl5p), a fortified decoupled state machine replication construction and some detailed ideas of how that would be applied to the HyperSDK.

 > THIS IS A POC AND NOT PRODUCTION-READY CODE.
 IF YOU RUN INTO ANY BUGS, PLEASE POST THEM ON THE REPO!

 > This is not just a consensus implementation but an integration into the HyperSDK.